Stephen Harmelin

-Stephen Joseph Harmelin (born May 7, 1939) is an American lawyer who specializes in corporate and transactional law.
-He is the co-chairman of the Philadelphia based law firm Dilworth Paxson LLP.
+Stephen Joseph Harmelin (May 7, 1939 – May 3, 2025) was an American lawyer who specialized in corporate and transactional law.
+He was the co-chairman of the Philadelphia-based law firm Dilworth Paxson LLP.
 He also served as the White House Director of Speechwriting and as a White House aide for President Lyndon B. Johnson from 1964 to 1965.

 Early life and education

-Harmlein was born to a Jewish family in Philadelphia, Pennsylvania.
+Harmelin was born on May 7, 1939, into a Jewish family in Philadelphia, Pennsylvania.
 Harmelin attended Central High School.
 He later went on to graduate from the University of Pennsylvania and Harvard Law School.
 He served in the United States Coast Guard.

 Career

-Harmelin began practicing law in 1964.
-From 1964 to 1965, Harmelin served as the White House Director of Speechwriting and as a White House Aide to President Lyndon B. Johnson.
+From 1964 to 1965, Harmelin served as the White House Director of Speechwriting and as a White House aide to President Lyndon B. Johnson.
 Johnson tasked Harmelin with the creation of the White House Fellows program.
-In 1970, Harmelin served as a Special Philadelphia Assistant District Attorney.
+He joined Dilworth Paxson LLP in 1965 and worked under former Philadelphia Mayor Richardson Dilworth.
+In 1970, Harmelin briefly left Dilworth Paxson and served as a Special Philadelphia Assistant District Attorney under Arlen Specter.

-Since 1965, Harmelin has worked as a lawyer at Dilworth Paxson LLP.
 In 1989, Harmelin was appointed by Pennsylvania Governor, Bob Casey Sr. as a Commissioner on the Board of the Pennsylvania Convention Center Authority.
 He served in that role until 2002.
 In 1992, he served as General Counsel for the Legislative Reapportionment Commission on behalf of the Pennsylvania State Senate and the Pennsylvania General Assembly.
 From 2007 to 2008, he worked as the receiver ad litem for the Commodity Futures Trading Commission and recovered $170 million, the largest in the commission's history.
 He also served as a member of the Third Circuit Court of Appeals Task Force to select counsel in certain lawsuits.
+He retired from Dilworth Paxson in 2019.

-Harmelin serves as a Trustee and General Counsel to the National Constitution Center.
-Harmelin was awarded the Replansky Award by the Philadelphia Bar Association Corporate Law Committee for distinguished accomplishments in civics, law and professionalism.
+Harmelin served as General Counsel to the National Constitution Center.
+Harmelin was awarded the Replansky Award by the Philadelphia Bar Association Corporate Law Committee for distinguished accomplishments in civics, law, and professionalism.
+He also sat on the National Constitution Center's Board of Trustees from the center's opening in 2000.